Join

 The tarbh-uisge wasn’t often seen; he was only small.
 He was the shape of a bull, very slippery, and they were always black.

-There was a tarbh-uisge in Glencoe who had his watery home in the depths of Loch Triachatan, next to a part of the glen known as Achtriochtan.
+There was a tarbh-uisge in Glencoe who had his watery home in the depths of Loch Triochatan, next to a part of the glen known as Achatriochatan.
 At night, he would come out of the water to eat grass, and he would eat much more than any normal beast.
 He would make an awful mess of the corn, or anything else growing in the glen, if he could get near it.

 200 years ago, before the people were removed and the sheep put in their place, the old-style black Highland cattle were to be seen grazing on every side of the glen.
 When they would calve in April, they would often have a calf that wasn’t quite right – perhaps they were weak or had splay hooves, a split in their ear or missing the tip of an ear; sometimes no ears at all.
-It was said that these were the offspring of the tarbh-uisge of Loch Triachatan.
+It was said that these were the offspring of the tarbh-uisge of Loch Triochatan.

-Tarbh-uisge Loch Triachatan
+Tarbh-uisge Loch Triochatan

 Corrag the Witch